 I’m Alex Gurvich, a graduate student in Astronomy at Northwestern University working in the galaxy formation group with Claude-André Faucher-Giguère.
 My research is focused on using the FIRE simulations to understand the connection between supernovae and other forms of stellar feedback and how they regulate star formation both by generating turbulence in the interstellar medium and by launching massive galactic outflows.
-I am currently interested in the source of bursty star formation in new high resolution simulations of Milky Way-like galaxies and the transition from bursty to time-steady states of star formation.
+I’ve also been working on a project to accelerate the CHIMES time-dependent chemistry module using GPUs in order to run it in larger volume and higher resolution simulations that are currently prohibitively costly computationally.

 Outreach is very important to me as well.
-I staff the Space Visualization Lab at the Adler Planetarium for their Astronomy Conversations program, where professional astronomers use unique visualization resources to engage the general public.
-I’ve also been developing a new visualization platform to use to convey my research to a broad range of audiences, Firefly.
-You can try a prototype version of Firefly here, at my git repository.
+I help staff the Space Visualization Lab at the Adler Planetarium for their Astronomy Conversations program, where professional astronomers use unique visualization resources to engage the general public.

 I also spend a lot of time organizing (and sometimes delivering) public lectures for Chicago’s branch of Astronomy on Tap and for CIERA Astronomer Evenings at Dearborn Observatory.
-I regularly volunteer to run the Dearborn Telescope for weekly public observing sessions and I taught an after school class on stellar evolution at a local middle school as part of the district’s Science Olympiad.
+I also regularly volunteer to run some of the weekly public observing sessions on the historic Dearborn Telescope.

 If you have any questions about what I do or would just like to get in touch, feel free to shoot me an email or drop by my office.